daydemir/senseable-python-template/README.md

 - Add offboarding instructions for researchers who are leaving the lab
 - Consider adding standards from this discussion: https://www.reddit.com/r/learnpython/comments/1cvzlqx/first_time_publish_a_package_in_pypi/
 - Add references to NUS and TU Delft processes for comparison.
+- Guidance for how to use LLM assisted coding tools like Cursor and Windsurf

 ## SCL Repositories